ckqqqq/ckqqqq.github.io/_posts/blog/2023-11-24-Application-Links.md

 #### News

-12-01 Our paper was accept by NCMMSC 2023！It will be presented as an **oral presentation** at the 2023 National Conference on Man-Machine Speech Communication.
+12-01 Our paper was accepted by NCMMSC 2023!
+It will be presented as an **oral presentation** at the 2023 National Conference on Man-Machine Speech Communication.

 12-08 I gave a presentation at the [NCMMSC 2023](http://www.ncmmsc.org.cn/dhrc/).